Piecewise deterministic sampling with splitting schemes: Introduction

 \section{Introduction}

-Piecewise deterministic Markov processes (PDMP) are non-diffusive Markov processes combining a deterministic motion and random jumps.
-They appear in a wide range of modelling problems \cite{Cloez_etal,lemaire_thieullen_thomas_2020,Locherbach} and, over the last decade, have gained considerable interest as Markov Chain Monte Carlo (MCMC) methods \cite{PetersDeWith2012,Monmarche2016,BierkensRoberts,BPS,BPS_Durmus,vanetti2017piecewisedeterministic}.
+Piecewise deterministic Markov processes (PDMPs) are non-diffusive Markov processes combining a deterministic motion and random jumps.
+They appear in a wide range of modelling problems \citep{Cloez_etal,lemaire_thieullen_thomas_2020,Locherbach} and, over the last decade, have gained considerable interest as Markov Chain Monte Carlo (MCMC) methods \citep{PetersDeWith2012,Monmarche2016,BierkensRoberts,BPS,BPS_Durmus,vanetti2017piecewisedeterministic}.
 Their dynamics can be described by their infinitesimal generator, which is of the form

 where $E$ is the state space and, in this work, $\Phi$ is a smooth and globally Lipschitz vector field, $\lambda:E\to [0,\infty)$ is a continuous function and $Q$ is a probability kernel.
 The associated process follows the ordinary differential equation (ODE) $\dot z= \Phi(z)$ and, at rate $\lambda(z)$, jumps to a new position distributed according to $Q(z,\cdot)$.
-We refer to \cite{Davis1984,pdmp_inv_meas} for general considerations on PDMP.
-Denoting by $\varphi_t$ the integral curve of $\Phi$, i.e. the solution to
+We refer to \citet{Davis1984} and \citet{pdmp_inv_meas} for general considerations on PDMP.
+We denote the deterministic dynamics by $\varphi_t$, the integral curve of $\Phi$, that is the solution to

-which exists since $\vf$ is globally Lipschitz, we assume that $\varphi_t$ leaves $E$ invariant.
+which exists since $\vf$ is globally Lipschitz.
+We also assume that $\varphi_t$ leaves $E$ invariant.
 For $T\sim \Exp(1)$, the random time of the next jump, $\tau$, is given by